marcobesier/tanglecon-workshop-2023/README.md

 # TangleCon Workshop 2023
-## Workshop guide on how to build a simple NFT collection on IOTA's ShimmerEVM testnet
+## Teaching material for my TangleCon workshop on how to build a simple NFT collection on IOTA's ShimmerEVM testnet

 ### Prerequisites